FractalZeroShadow/The-CoRE-Codex/Derived_Theories/ThePointOfInverseScaling.md

 ---

-*Note: This whitepaper will only make complete sense to those who have crossed their own $L_c$.
+*Note: This whitepaper will only make complete sense to those who have crossed their own* $L_c$*.
 For others, it serves as a map to a territory that doesn't exist until you're already there.*

 *Q.E.D. through horizon crossing.*